-Kenya Tanamachi Megumi Okawada Wataru Kuwahara Takayuki Kamimoto Yuka Yamada Michiyuki Kawakami Fuminari Kaneko

-[Background and aim] Visually induced kinesthetic illusion (V-KI) is a psychological phenomenon in which a resting person feels as if a body part is moving or feels the desire to move a body part while watching film footage of a moving body part (Kaneko et al. Neuroscience2007).
-Miyawaki et al. (Front Syst Neurosci2021) showed that V-KI therapy combined with therapeutic exercise reduced the modified Ashworth scale (MAS) score. improving motor assessment scores.
+Kenya Tanamachi Megumi Okawada Wataru Kuwahara Takayuki Kamimoto Yuka Yamada Michiyuki Kawakami Fuminari Kaneko move a body part while watching film footage of a moving body part (Kaneko et al. Neuroscience2007).
+Miyawaki et al. (Front Syst Neurosci2021) showed that V-KI therapy combined with therapeutic exercise reduced the modified Ashworth scale (MAS) score, improving motor assessment scores.
 However, the MAS score largely reflects muscle degeneration due to long-term spasticity.
 Therefore, it is necessary to consider that the MAS score is influenced by the musculature components in addition to the degree of spasticity.
 Vibrating the flexor digitorum tendon at the appropriate location induces firing of la fibers owing to muscle spindle activity, generating an afferent input.
-Moreover, the firing frequency of la fibers is known to adjust to the vibratory stimulation frequency (Brown MC et al., J Physiol, 1967).
+Moreover, the firing frequency of Ia fibers is known to adjust to the vibratory stimulation frequency (Brown MC et al., J Physiol, 1967).
 The reflex triggered by vibration is known as the tonic vibration reflex (TVR).
 This study aimed to apply vibrations of different frequencies to a post-stroke patient with hemiplegia and spasticity and to clarify the relationship between TVR-induced surface electromyography (sEMG) and motor function changes following V-KI therapy.[Method]Fourteen post-stroke patients underwent a 15-day V-KI therapy, evaluated through vibratory stimulation before and after treatment.
 The participants were instructed to relax their wrist and finger muscles which were fixed on a table.
 Vibratory stimulation (eyes open) was applied three times for 3 s to the paralyzed finger flexor digitorum tendon.
 Frequencies of 406080, and 100 Hz were utilized with sEMG recordings of the extensor digitorum communis and flexor digitorum profundus.
 Analysis was performed by applying a 5-500 Hz bandpass filter and calculating and normalizing the RMS mean values during stimulation by the maximum RMS mean value.
 The minimum RMS mean value served as the reference, and the slope of the maximum change in the RMS with frequency (RMS slope) was determined.[Result]In all participants, the RMS mean value during stimulation was lowest at 40 Hz.
 The RMS slope negatively correlated with motor function change after V-KI therapy.
 Although MAS improved significantly after V-KI treatment (Mann-Whitney U test, p <0.001), it was not correlated with improved motor function[Discussion]The TVR-induced sEMG signal originated from the stretch reflex arc.
 V-KI therapy may have affected stretch reflex gains, thereby affecting motor function.
 MAS and motor function were not correlated; however, the small sample size of this study compared with those of prior studies should be considered.TVR induction is straightforward and enables the investigation of neurological factors associated with the improvement of motor function.
 Thus, it is a clinically useful assessment in post-stroke patients.